rahulkj/rahulkj.github.io/_posts/2020-11-18-vsphere-workload-management-with-haproxy.md

     popd
   done
   ```
-* Install nginx on `ubuntu.cloudlab.local` and set the port to listen on 9090, update the /etc/nginx/sites-available/default
+* Install nginx on `ubuntu.lab.int` and set the port to listen on 9090, update the /etc/nginx/sites-available/default
   ```
   server {
     listen 9090 default_server;